Pilates studio Director, Trainer & Teacher

 Body Organics Brisbane

 Carla Mullins is co-director and co-owner of Body Organics.
-She has primary responsibility for the studio and reducational aspects of the business, including teaching, training, skills development and mentoring of instructors.
+She has primary responsibility for the studio and educational aspects of the business, including teaching, training, skills development and mentoring of instructors.

 In this podcast you can find out more about Carla.